lokinou/comfyui-better-flow/README.md

 Multiple inputs keys can be used when combined with "any to hash x2" (for example 2 images + 1 prompt)

+Known issue: Tensor type objects seem to produce unreliable hashes.
+I put a fix for images but some data types must dealt with (e.g. Conditionnings)

+### Experimental nodes (not even tested)

-###  Wait
+####  Wait
 Stops the execution of the workflow until the trigger value has been executed.
 Due to lazy loading, this specific  node is deprioritized.

-### Wait Multi (experimental)
+#### Wait Multi (experimental)
-Wait multiple triggers at once, the node dynamically adds new inputs for each new input connected
+Wait multiple triggers at once, (dynamic number of input?: the node dynamically adds new inputs after new input connected)

-### Reroute Triggerable
+#### Reroute Triggerable
 Reroute that can be triggered using the advanced Mode>OnTrigger UI elements.
-For advanced
+It enables a leaf node such as "image preview" not not be a leaf anymore if connected.

 ## Install

+Don't forget to remove the `comfyui-offload-models`, it only workds on the `.safetensor` models.

 ### Via ComfyUI